jackiepiepkorn/fa22-cse110-lab4/expose/javascript/part2.md

 E. true == 2 will output false.
 This is because the == operator performs type coercion, so true is coerced into the number 1, and 1 is not equal to 2.

 F. true === Boolean(2) will output true.
 This is because the === operator performs strict equality comparison, and the two operands are of the same type (boolean).
 Boolean(2) returns true, so the two operands are equal.

+15. The == compares by making sure both sides are converted to a common type and then compares equality. === consideres their original types, so if both sides aren't the same type, they can't be equal even if they're "equal"